Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 3. Apply Paint Primer

-A paint primer will produce a base coat for the paint to stick to; this helps the paint to stick better.
-Also, concrete surfaces are uneven, which can affect the finish’s quality.
-So, the primer coating will cover the concrete and provide a smooth undercoat for the paint to bite into.
+A primer will produce a base coat that the paint can stick to.
+Concrete surfaces are uneven, which can affect the finish’s quality.
+So, the primer coating will cover the concrete and provide an even layer (surface).

 - Allow the shower floor to dry.

-- Apply 2 coats of stain-blocking or moisture-resistant paint primer.
+- Apply 2 coats of stain-blocking or moisture-resistant primer.

 - Wait until the first coat dries before applying the next one.